The Digital Workplace in 2023: What Businesses Need to Know

 Companies that adopt a digital workplace and continue to make remote work an option for workers will likely see higher employee satisfaction, and a subsequent reduction in costly turnover.

-Automating tasks frees up employees to work on more important objectives.
+Automation is a type of digital transformation that frees up employees to work on more important objectives.
 For example, lifecycle management automation ensures that outdated content is automatically archived — no one has to keep an eye on expiration dates or manually archive content.

 Image: Happeo’s Lifecycle Management feature automatically archives obsolete content.